Today It’s time to kick-off with the “Latte Art” section. I start with a question.

 Now let’s go back to the question.
 Does latte art really matter?
 This is a crucial point and it was like that for me as well.
 When starting as a barista there are no other things that can get your attention better than a skilled barista drawing an amazing pattern.
 Because we all know, first impression count for a lot.

-Don’t’ get me wrong, I’m the one that love being served with a beautiful flat white.
+Don’t’ get me wrong, I’m the one that love being served with a beautiful flat white or an amazing cappuccino.

 Unfortunately, there are too many baristas out there that think they know everything simply because they are great at latte art but they don’t’ know anything about the complexity of coffee itself.